argovis/documentation/_build/html/_sources/database/schema.rst.txt

  - The ``data`` document no longer has a single ``timestamp`` key, as the data within corresponds to many timestamps.
  - The ``metadata`` or ``data`` document must bear a ``timeseries`` key, which is an ordered list of timestamps corresponding to the times associated with each element in the ``data`` vectors.

 The observant reader will notice that this is very similar to the gridded products which have a ``levels`` key indicating the model depths for each entry in their ``data`` vectors.
+All timeseries metadata documents also include a ``lattice`` key that is interepreted identically to the lattice metadata for gridded products.
 All other aspects of the generic schema remain consistent between point and timeseries datasets.

 NOAA sea surface temperature timeseries
 ---------------------------------------